 The Pennsylvania Department of Environmental Protection has proposed new regulations based on the EPA September 2006 Control Techniques Guidelines (CTG) for Industrial Cleaning Solvents.
 The CTG is intended to cover all industrial cleaning operations, that are not already regulated elsewhere.

-The proposed draft regulations are intended to control VOC emissions from industrial cleaning operations and will potentially impact a large number of small businesses in Pennsylvania.
+The proposed regulations are intended to control VOC emissions from industrial cleaning operations and will potentially impact a large number of small businesses in Pennsylvania.

 The ICS category includes a variety of products used to remove contaminants such as adhesives, inks, paint, soil, oil and grease.
 Types of cleaning activies include operations such as parts cleaning, spray gun cleaning, spray booth cleaning, large and small manufactured components cleaning, eqiupment cleaning, line cleaning, tank cleaning and floor cleaning.